dfreniche/SwiftCLITemplate/README.md

 ## Motivation

 I'm writing more and more Swift CLI apps these days.
-And as I solve more problems with these litte tools, I find that I'm copying the same code and utilities from one project to the next.
+And as I solve more problems with these little tools, I find that I'm copying the same code and utilities from one project to the next.
 Also, I'm importing the same packages over and over.
 So I wanted to automate the creation of macOS Swift CLI Projects, and have kind of a "starter template Swift-based CLI Xcode Project"

 ## Prerequisites